 Business Development Companies ("BDC") Risk.
 BDCs may carry risks similar to those of a private equity or venture capital fund.
 BDC company securities are not redeemable at the option of the shareholder and they may trade in the market at a discount to their net asset value.
 A BDC is a form of investment company that is required to invest at least 70% of its total assets in securities (typically debt) of private companies, thinly traded U.S. public companies, or short-term high-quality debt securities.
-The BDCs held by the Fund may leverage their portfolios through borrowings or the issuance of preferred stock.
+The BDCs held by a Fund may leverage their portfolios through borrowings or the issuance of preferred stock.
 While leverage often serves to increase the yield of a BDC, this leverage also subjects a BDC to increased risks, including the likelihood of increased volatility and the possibility that a BDC's common share income will fall if the dividend rate of the preferred shares or the interest rate on any borrowings rises.
 A significant portion of a BDC's investments are recorded at fair value as determined by its board of directors which may create uncertainty as to the value of the BDC's investments.
 Non-traded BDCs are illiquid and it may not be possible to redeem shares or to do so without paying a substantial penalty.
-Publicly-traded BDCs usually trade at a discount to their net asset value because they invest in unlisted securities laws impose restraints upon the organization and operations of BDCs that can limit or negatively impact the performance of a BDC.
-However, the Fund does not believe it would be liable for the actions of any entity in which it invests and that only its investment is at risk.
+Publicly-traded BDCs usually trade at a discount to their net asset value because they invest in unlisted securities and have limited access to capital markets.
+BDCs are subject to high failure rates among the companies in which they invest and federal securities laws impose restraints upon the organization and operations of BDCs that can limit or negatively impact the performance of a BDC.
+However, each Fund does not believe it would be liable for the actions of any entity in which it invests and that only its investment is at risk.
 Also, BDCs may engage in certain principal and joint transactions that a mutual fund or closed-end fund may not without an exemptive order from the SEC.